Russia widens attack on Ukraine's cities, striking western airfields and Dnipro - KTVZ

 Logistical issues, resistance persist

+Some social media videos from the city showed Russian soldiers and vehicles in several neighborhoods, as well as abandoned Ukrainian tanks.
+Other videos showed widespread destruction in Volnovakha, and the Russian defense ministry spokesman, Major General Igor Konashenkov, claimed the town had been taken.

+Russia has made some additional advances around the rest of the country in the past 24 hours, a senior US defense official told reporters on Friday.

-The French government painted a less rosy picture of the Russian military’s progress, however.
+But the French government painted a less than rosy picture of the Russian military’s progress.

 The Russian army was poorly prepared for its invasion of Ukraine and is now facing many difficulties on the ground, “particularly in the logistical field and in the field of intelligence,” French armed forces spokesperson Pascal Ianni told TV station France2 on Friday.